Top UK firms face tougher climate disclosure rule

 The watchdog also said in a consultation paper it would consider extending the proposed rule to a wider range of listed companies.

-For some of them a binding rule may not be achievable for now as they have further steps to take to make disclosures of the highest standards.
+For some of them a binding rule may not be achievable yet as they have further steps to take to make disclosures of the highest standards.

 The watchdog proposed on Friday that it would also provide guidance on existing obligations that require issuers to disclose information on climate-related, social and governance (ESG) matters.